 As those at Attica attempted to negotiate peacefully and democratically, their insistence upon outside observers and the presence of Black media representatives (including “Amsterdam News” publisher Clarence B. Jones and ABC News’s John Johnson) helped to expose the system’s hypocrisy.
 By the time “Attica” reaches the still-shocking massacre perpetrated by law enforcement, leaving as many as 40 dead and nearly 90 injured (including some of the film’s interviewees), it is more than clear that today’s ongoing police violence and systemic abuse is no aberration.

 “Whatever happened, it just had to make a difference,” says former prisoner James Asbury, recalling the actions he and other Attica inmates took to affirm their humanity.
 Amid the steady rattle of bullets and images of teargas and human carnage, “Attica” asks us, 50 years after this travesty, if it did or if it could.

-“Attica” will open in U.S. theaters in October before premiering on Showtime.
+“Attica” opens in U.S. theaters on October 29 before premiering on Showtime.